 A complete list of program/course specific fees is available here.

 According to State Law, students attending SUNY Ulster whose legal residence is in a county other than Ulster are required to submit a Certificate of Residence from their home county to the Student Accounts Office.
 This document can be obtained from the Chief Fiscal Officer of their home county and must be submitted to the SUNY Ulster Student Accounts office NO LATER THAN 30 DAYS AFTER THE FIRST DAY OF THE SEMESTER and no earlier than two months prior to the first day of the semester.
 Failure to supply a Certificate of Residence will result in billing at non-resident tuition rates.

 A Non-Resident tuition charge will be assessed on their account until the Certificate of Residence is received.
 Those students who do not obtain the Certificate of Residence will be responsible for paying the Non-Resident charge.
-SUNY Ulster policy requires students to submit a new Certificate of Residence for every school year starting in September.
+Also, per New York State Education Law, you must submit a valid Certificate of Residence to the College once EACH YEAR.
 Certificate of Residence application forms are available at SUNY Ulster’s Student Accounts Office and the College’s website here.

 Insufficient Funds Policy